Blessing Mahwire

 Ngonidzashe Blessing Mahwire (born 31 July 1982) is a Zimbabwean cricketer who plays first-class cricket for Mashonaland and has also made appearances for the Zimbabwean cricket team in both the Test match and One Day International forms of the game.
 He is a right-handed batsman and medium-pace bowler.

 His introduction to the game came as somewhat of a relief not only because he is a competent all-round cricketer, but also because he comes from a province in Zimbabwe called Masvingo, in which few cricketing roots can be found.

-His highest score at school was a 154 in Harare.
-He considers himself to be a "batsman who bowls", and is mainly used as a front-line bowler.
+His highest score at school was 154 in Harare.
+He considers himself to be a "batsman who bowls", and is mainly used as a frontline bowler.